-Copy the code from /home/dsh/ihpcss17/IHPCSS-traffic.tar.
-This document is in the same directory called traffic-ihpcss16.pdf
+Copy the code from /home/dsh/ihpcss18/IHPCSS-traffic.tar.
+This document is in the same directory called traffic-ihpcss18.pdf

-Unpack, compile and run the codes exactly as described for the pi exercise in the "Bridges Crib Sheet".
+Unpack, compile and run the codes exactly as described in the "Bridges Crib Sheet".

 2.1 Verification

 The way it is written the code should give exactly the same answer for both languages regardless of whether it is serial or parallel.
 For a road of length 100000, the velocity at iteration 2000 should be 0.931989 (to 6 decimal places).
 If you get a different answer then your code is probably wrong!